chrismuntean/Live-PD/README.md

 ## Bot Screenshots

 ## How it works
 Live PD uses a [Broadcastify](https://www.broadcastify.com) audio stream to transcribe the transmissions with [OpenAI's Whisper](https://openai.com/index/whisper/) transcription AI model in 15 second chunks.
-It then sends these transciptions using [Telegram's API](https://core.telegram.org/bots) to a bot for alerts to anyone who starts the bot.
+It then sends these transciptions using [Telegram's API](https://core.telegram.org/bots) to a bot for alerts to anyone who subscribes.